charlesrollin/tiny_search_engine/README.md

 #### Expected improvements

-In the first naive approach, a float was represented with 5 digits: a single string representation of a float was `5*4 = 20B`.
+In the first approach, a float was represented with 5 digits: the size of its string representation was `5*4 = 20B`.

 Hence the first size of a posting was `4 + 5*4` which has been decreased to `4 + 4`.
 This means that we can expect to divide the size of the index by 3.
 This matches the experimental results described in the Performances section.